Psychiatric Education Award

 - balance between innovation and generalizability (e.g., portable or reasonable to “take home”)

-- evaluation or outcome measures (e.g., satisfaction, change, or other)
+- impact on psychiatric education evaluation or outcome measures (e.g., satisfaction, change, or other)

 Other requirements and information necessary for nomination include:

 - Nominee (designer of the project/program) must be an AAP member

 - Nominee’s name, title, institutional affiliation department’s name, address, phone, and email address

 - Project/program title, aim, and description (one page).

 - Letter from the nominee’s department chair (or his/her designate) detailing a sustained body of work involving educational endeavors, techniques, or innovations as well as education/administrative duties at the local, national and international levels

 - At least one additional letter of support from other faculty, residents, students, or CME program coordinators is required, but no more than four (4) will be accepted.

 Thank you for your interest.
 Submissions for the 2024 Psychiatric Education Award will open January 2, 2024.